vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 inefficient to test everything everywhere, because a lot of configurations don't have any significant or meaningful differences among each other.

+Testing various managed offers and distributions is not as important as testing different Kubernetes versions and container runtimes.

+It's probably a good idea to also test against the most famous managed Kubernetes provides: AWS, GCP and Azure.
+Just because our users are most likely to be on one of those.

+So, the goal for integration tests is to somehow test Vector with Kubernetes versions from MSKV to latest, all the container runtimes listed above and, additionally, on AWS, GCP and Azure.

+We can combine our requirements with offers from cloud providers.
+For instance, `runhcs` (and Windows containers in general) are supported at Azure.
+Although, whether we want to address Windows containers support is a different topic, we still should plan ahead.

+We'll need to come up with an optimal configuration.

 TODO

 - integration tests are cluster-agnostic